ckohnke/TwoDayShipping/README.md

 # TwoDayShipping
-DAAM Hackathon to map Amazon Deforestation
+DAAM Hackathon

+Taking Pokemon Sprites
+- Generate new Pokemon (Sprite + Name)
+- Generate stats
+- Come up with an evolution?

+Supliment low sprite database with more sprites to cross train